AnonymousUser964/WiLD_Align/README.md

 ## System Architecture

-WiLD-Align integrates range measurements from Wi-Fi RSSI into an inter-robot frame alignment process.
-Pairwise Consistency Maximization (PCM) identifies consistent constraints, and selected keyframes are refined through point cloud registration.
+WiLD-Align integrates range measurements from Wi-Fi RSSI into the inter-robot frame alignment process, informing the keyframe search.
+The range-based model of another robot's trajectory creates a strong starting point for a bag of words (BoW) selection of keyframes.
+Only these keyframes are exchanged and used in registration to generate relative measurements.
+Finally, they are put through Pairwise Consistency Maximization (PCM) to identify mutully consistent measurements for a tight trajectory alignment.

 <p align="center">
     <img src="./doc/architecture.png" alt="WiLD-Align Architecture" width="800"/>